-Zakopane lays at the foothills of the Tatra Mountains in southern Poland.
-It’s just over 100 km from the city of kings, and you can get there in less than two hours by car.
-It’s impossible to fly so you can only travel there overland.
-So, what are the best ways to get from Krakow to Zakopane?
-Read on…
+Zakopane lies at the foothills of the Tatra Mountains.
+It’s just over 100 km from Krakow itself, so you can get there in less than two hours by car.
+There are also regular trains (our favorite way to go) and buses (the budget-friendly and fast way to go).
+Here’s a closer look at all the best ways to go from Krakow to Zakopane…

 What’s in this guide on how to travel from Krakow to Zakopane

 Krakow to Zakopane by bus